saina-s/Bayesian-RL-Navigation/README.md

 - **MAP:** can the reported MAP behavior be explained by implementation choices that are not uniquely specified by Equation (21)?
 - **Active Learning:** can the near-zero Active-Learning performance in Figures 8 and 9 be recovered under reasonable implementations of Equation (22)?

-The final conclusions are:

-- the proposed Bayesian policy is reproduced closely;
-- the known-model Baseline is reproduced;
-- MAP is strongly dependent on model-level and action-level tie handling, and the reported curves can be closely recovered after explicitly resolving those ambiguities;
-- the reported near-zero Active-Learning behavior could not be recovered, even after testing DQN, independently seeded DQN, tabular Q-learning, and exact model-specific optimal Q-functions.

-This report documents both the successful reproduction and the diagnostic path that led to these conclusions.
+The remainder of this README documents both the successful reproduction and the diagnostic path that led to these conclusions.

 ---